eliasaronson/US-keyboard-with-Swedish-letters/README.md

 ## Installation
 There are two installation methods, a manual and an automatic one which performs the same tasks as the manual steps.
-The install-script has been tested on Arch and Ubuntu, but I give no granties and takes no responsebility if something breaks.
+The install-script has been tested on Arch and Ubuntu, but I give no garanties and takes no responsibility if something breaks.
 ### Automatic
 0. Clone this repo.